What is a hydrographic station ?

 Water Quality Sensors:

-These assess water quality by measuring pH, dissolved oxygen, temperature, turbidity, and chemical substances.
-Advanced sensors can even detect specific microorganisms or pollutants.
+These tools check water quality by measuring pH, dissolved oxygen, temperature, turbidity, and chemicals.
+Some advanced sensors can also find specific germs or pollutants.

 Rain Gauges:

-Measure precipitation.
-They can be basic containers or more advanced tipping – bucket gauges, which record each time a small amount of rain makes a bucket tip.
+Measure rainfall.
+You can use simple containers or advanced tipping–bucket gauges.
+These gauges record each time a small amount of rain tips the bucket.

 Data Loggers and Transmission Systems